stock2shop/website/content/help/solutions/Trying-to-get-property-of-non-object.md

     - Products >View > Search > 3 dots > Edit > CHANNELS tab
     - Click REMOVE ALL on channel that needs resetting
     - Click Save on GENERAL and VARIANTS tab
-2. This will prompt S2S to scan the website database for a matching sku to establish new links to update against.
+2. This will prompt S2S to scan the website database for a matching SKU to establish new links to update against.
-3. You will need to skip the "Trying to get property of non-object and skip any further updates for this specific product if they were already in the queue (It can be multiple skus depending on the skus connected to the product).
+3. You will need to skip the "Trying to get property of non-object and skip any further updates for this specific product if they were already in the queue (It can be multiple SKUs depending on the SKUs connected to the product).
 4. A new "Add" to Shopify queue item will appear at the back of the queue to re add the product to the website.